Information on animal welfare, animal licencing and dogs including lost, found and strays

-What to do if you find a lost animal or suspect that an animal is being poorly treated
+What to do if you find a stray animal, have lost an animal, or suspect that an animal is being poorly treated

 If you keep pets, or are thinking of getting a pet, you will have a legal responsibility under the Animal Welfare Act 2006 to meet their welfare needs which include: